tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.0_hello_world/README.md

 - sample-actor: This is the back end lambda function that's similar to the backend web services in the web2 world.
 - sample-front-end: This is the front end code that's similar to the frontend SPA in the web2 world.

 In the future steps (branches) you'll see a new folder called sample-txn-executor.
-That's the transaction handler function that runs inside the [[t-rust/obsidian/_gitbook-dev-docs/z_glossary/state_machine]].
+That's the transaction handler function that runs inside the [state machine](../z_glossary/state_machine.md).
 It's similar to the stored procedures of databases in the web2 world.